IVEO-AB/jquery-scrollspy/README.md

             leaves: the number of times the min / max has been left.

     scrollLeaveBottom: Fires every time the user leaves the bottom zone:
             position: an object with the current X and Y position.
             leaves: the number of times the min / max has been left.

+    scrollView: Fires every time the element is inside the viewable view port:
+            position: an object with the current X and Y position.
+            leaves: the number of times the min / max has been left.